Equality and rights

 EaRN is a member-led network dedicated to helping people work in partnership with public services across Edinburgh and surrounding areas as part of community planning to

 Testing our services

-Before we take any decisions about a new or existing service, we look at evidence to see if there could be any good or bad effects on people’s equality and rights.
+Before we take any decisions about a new or existing service, we look at evidence to see if there could be any good or bad effects on people’s equality, human rights, sustainability and the environment.
 We then think about how to improve the service.
-This is called an Equality and Rights Impact Assessment (ERIA).
+This is called an Integrated Impact Assessment (IIA).